astarinamaulida/paykids/README.md

-## NOTE:  The creative commons license are meant for the app design and user interfaces
+## NOTE:  The creative commons license is meant for the app design and user interfaces

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]